 Can a parent change a child’s last name without the other parent’s permission?

-To change the child’s last name, both parents must be notified of the pending name change application.
-The parent applying for the name change must prove that the other parent has been notified.
+Under Minn.
+Stat.
+259.10, both parents must be notified of the name change application, and you must prove to the court that the other parent was notified.

 Can the non-custodial parent access the child's medical, health, and school records?